commentary Romans 9

 25 As he saith also in Osee, I will call them my people, which were not my people; and her beloved, which was not beloved.
 26 And it shall come to pass, that in the place where it was said unto them, Ye are not my people; there shall they be called the children of the living God.

-The larger prophecy in the first chapter of Hosea parallels Paul’s theme in these chapters.
+The first chapter of Hosea parallels Paul’s theme in these chapters.
 God told Hosea to prophecy of the imminent end of the kingdom of the house of Israel, for He would no more have mercy upon them.
 He would show mercy to the house of Judah and save them, but Israel?
 I will utterly take them away.
 Yet (He continues) the number of the children of Israel (not Judah) shall be as the sand of the sea, which cannot be measured nor numbered; and it shall come to pass, that in the place where it was said unto them, Ye are not My people, there it shall be said unto them, Ye are the sons of the living God (see Hos 1:4-11).

-Historians have long speculated what happened to the people of Israel, the so-called “ten lost tribes” who the Assyrians defeated in battle and carried into captivity about 150 years before the fall of Judah to the Babylonians.
+Historians can only speculate what happened to the people of Israel, the so-called “ten lost tribes” who the Assyrians defeated in battle and carried into captivity about 150 years before the fall of Judah to the Babylonians.
 Whatever their story, they were so completely dispersed among the surrounding nations, and their blood so inter-mingled with them, that they ceased to be a people.
 They must be called “Gentiles.”
 Yet, the Word of the Lord by the prophet Hosea says these same people, the children of Israel, would become like the sand of the sea for number and be called the children of the living God.

 27 Esaias also crieth concerning Israel, Though the number of the children of Israel be as the sand of the sea, a remnant shall be saved: 28 For he will finish the work, and cut it short in righteousness: because a short work will the Lord make upon the earth.